 Consequently, it is no surprise that rehabilitation is interested in different data types.
 Given its prioritisation of activities, it uses other methods and investigations compared to most biomedical areas of healthcare.
 It is also no surprise that a different terminology has evolved.
 In evolutionary terms, rehabilitation became isolated from mainstream healthcare and speciated, at least in its vocabulary.
-However, as with species, there are still similarities, and one may learn much through comparing and contrasting the processes and vocabularies.
+However, as with species, there are still similarities, and one may learn much by comparing and contrasting the processes and terminology.

 For example, biomedical diagnostic procedures are often overused without good reason, and clinicians can be overwhelmed with too much data.
 Much of the data is not helpful, and some suggest other problems unrelated to the presenting problem.
-It leads to overdiagnosis and the development of new conditions with little evidence to support them.
+It leads to overdiagnosis and new conditions with little evidence to support them.

 In all healthcare, the solution is the same.
 All data should be collected for a specific purpose, and that purpose should lead to detectable benefits for a patient.
-If collecting an item of data will not alter any aspect of patient care, it should not be collected.
+If having an item of data will not alter any aspect of patient care, it should not be collected.